-The screen size hasn’t changed though.
+The screen size hasn’t changed, though.
 Apple replaced the IPS LCD display on the previous generations with a liquid retina IPS LCD display.
 What does this mean for you and me besides just an emptier bank account?

-More Storage & RAM
+More storage and RAM

 The maximum storage is now 1 Tb, up from the 256 GB we had in the first-generation iPad Pro.
 As expected, it comes at a hefty price because of that.
 The iPad Pro 2018 has more RAM, which apparently makes it much faster.
-Let’s give Apple the benefit of the doubt and accept that maybe at this point only the iPad Pro 2018 will be able to run the new iPad version of Adobe Photoshop.
+Let’s give Apple the benefit of the doubt and accept that maybe, at this point, only the iPad Pro 2018 will be able to run the new iPad version of Adobe Photoshop.

 They changed the charging port to use the USB-C port for the new iPad Pro.
 It can only connect to new laptops and Macbooks.
 The USB-C port transfers files from cameras: photos and videos, for example.
 Apple just assumed all creators are photographers and videographers?